PanicInitiative/panicbutton.io/_posts/mobile/0001-01-01-settings-code.md

 category: "mobile"
 tags: "mobile"
 introduction: This pincode is needed to access the app settings.
 It is not needed to alert contacts in an emergency.
-warning: Remember your pin!
+warning: Remember your pincode!
 If you forget it you will need to reinstall the app.

 component: code
 action: